VitaliiNez/todo_app/README.md

 ## Overview

 This project is a web-based ToDo application that allows users to manage their tasks efficiently.
-The application provides functionalities to add, remove tasks, and display error messages when necessary.
+The application provides functionalities to add, remove, edit tasks, filter tasks by status (Completed, Active, All), and display error messages when necessary.
 Error messages disappear automatically after 3 seconds.
 The project is built using React, TypeScript for type checking, Context API and useReducer for state management, and includes error handling.
 The application interacts with a server to persist tasks.

 ## Technologies Used